 An estimated 186,600 such jobs will ultimately be created from 2014 to 2024, as the demand for software will benefit these engineers as well as others (like electrical engineers) who work on computers.
 That total would represent 17 percent growth in the sector, as mentioned above.
 As with managers, directors, and vice presidents, staff software engineers can also broaden their opportunities and increase their earning potential by obtaining a graduate degree in the field.

-3. Mechanical engineers
+3. Mechanical engineer

 This is a catch-all category for several of the job titles on the PayScale list, including “research and development director” and “engineering consultant,” which were categorized by PayScale as specific positions in mechanical engineering.
 Fundamental principles of mechanical engineering, such as product design and fluid mechanics, are essential in other engineering fields such as agricultural engineering and are also important areas of knowledge for executive-level managers.